Cyclic Vomiting Syndrome (CVS) in Illinois

 - Loss of tooth enamel as a result of stomach acid entering the mouth via vomit

-If your child or you have signs or symptoms of cyclic vomiting syndrome, it is important to seek assistance with our Chicago, IL, Peoria, IL, or Bloomington, IL, GI specialists as soon as you can.
+If your child or you have signs or symptoms of cyclic vomiting syndrome, it is important to seek assistance with our Chicago, IL, Peoria, IL, or Normal, IL, GI specialists as soon as you can.

 New and innovative treatments for CVS

 If you or your child has been dealing with problematic gastrointestinal symptoms, like those listed above, it is possible that cyclic vomiting syndrome may be the culprit.
 Complications of CVS may put your overall health at serious risk and urgent intervention might be necessary to attain your optimal health.
-If you are in need of personalized advice and innovative treatments for CVS in Chicago, IL, Peoria, IL, or Bloomington, IL, we are ready to assist.
+If you are in need of personalized advice and innovative treatments for CVS in Chicago, IL, Peoria, IL, or Normal, IL, we are ready to assist.
 Contact GI Alliance of Illinois to coordinate a visit with one of our skilled gastrointestinal specialists.